Emma Vyssotsky: Awards

 In 1946, she was awarded the Annie J. Cannon Award in Astronomy by the American Astronomical Society in recognition of her contributions to the field of stellar spectra.

 Select publications

 Emma published much of her research under the name E. T. Williams.
-The couple would alternate the lead author role on their joint papers, with her name appearing first sometimes, and his name appearing first at other times.
+She and her husband, Alexander, would alternate the lead author role on their joint papers, with her name appearing first sometimes, and his name appearing first at other times.